jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 If you solve a different problem than the correct one, you'll get a solution that you can't use.
 The only thing that wastes more time than an unsolved problem is solving the wrong one.

 Imagine that your car won't start.
 You replace the alternator, the starter, and the ignition switch.
 The car still doesn't start.
-You've explored all the main solutions, so you now you consider some different solutions.
+You've explored all the main solutions, so now you consider some different solutions.

 Now you replace the engine, but you still can't get it to start.
 Your replacements and repairs solved other problems, but not the main one: the car won't start.